 I am continually intrigued by the impact of technologies on our personal, professional, and social lives, and I strive to better understand how we might facilitate better living and learning through these technologies.

-When not teaching or writing, I’m usually found reading, running (I prefer outdoors > treadmills) or binging on TV with my partner.
+When not teaching or writing, I’m usually found reading, running, or binge-watching detective or comedy TV with my partner.

 PhD in Rhetoric & Scientific & Technical Communication, Minor in Human Factors and Ergonomics, University of Minnesota, expected 2019

 MA in English: Rhetoric & Writing, St. Cloud State University, 2014.